cloudflare/cloudflare-docs/content/cache/concepts/default-cache-behavior.md

 ## Cloudflare cache responses

 The output of the `CF-Cache-Status` header shows whether or not a resource is cached.
-To investigate cache responses returned by the `CF-Cache-Status` header, use services like [Redbot](https://redbot.org/), [webpagetest.org](http://www.webpagetest.org/), or a visual tool like [Chrome’s Dr. Flare plugin](https://community.cloudflare.com/t/community-tip-dr-flare-debug-tool-for-cloudflare-chrome-extension/110166).
+To investigate cache responses returned by the `CF-Cache-Status` header, use services like [Redbot](https://redbot.org/), [webpagetest.org](http://www.webpagetest.org/), or a visual tool like [Chrome's Dr. Flare plugin](https://community.cloudflare.com/t/community-tip-dr-flare-debug-tool-for-cloudflare-chrome-extension/110166).

 {{<table-wrap>}}
 <table>